rupertoss/NewsBack/README.md

 ## API Guide Documentation

-Api Guide Documentation can be found src/docs/api-guide.html
+Api Guide Documentation, written by using asciidoctor, can be found src/docs/api-guide.html

 ## Getting Started

 This is REST API Java / Maven / Spring Boot application